 This program provides instruction in the skills required by heavy equipment operators for the light construction and heavy highway industries.
-Instruction is provided in the theory connected with heavy equipment operations as well as grades, soils, blueprint reading, safety, and supervision.
+Instruction is provided in heavy equipment operations theory as well as grades, soils, blueprint reading, safety, and supervision.
 Students spend approximately 25 percent of the lab time operating equipment; the balance of the lab time is spent on equipment inspection, maintenance, grades, lot layout, operation support, and estimating.